donalmurtagh/spring-boot-demo/README.md

 # spring-boot-demo

-A "blank" Spring Boot app for reproducing bugs, etc.
+A branch that demonstrates [this serialization issue](https://github.com/spring-projects/spring-boot/issues/47324) does **not** occur in Spring Boot v3.5.6